Stormy Wednesday in South Florida Ahead of Potential Tropical Depression's Arrival

 Highs will be near average, topping out in the mid to upper 80s.
 The forecast for Thursday looks almost exactly the same.

-Stay informed about local news and weather.
+Stay informed about local news and weather during the hurricane season.
 Get the NBC 6 South Florida app for iOS or Android and pick your alerts.

 The models are hinting at possible gusts to 40 mph in some spots and rain amounts topping 5".
 Of course things can change so stay with us as the data continues to pour in.